 (j) each visual recording provided to the towing service provider under regulation 28(5).

-Penalty for this subregulation:

-(a) for an individual, a fine of $12 000;

-(b) for a body corporate, a fine of $60 000.

 (2) A record must be kept under subregulation (1) in the manner and form approved by the CEO.

+(2A) For the purposes of subregulation (1)(d)(iv), the details are —

+(a) the date and time of access to the vehicle;

+(b) the name of the person accessing the vehicle;

+(c) the reason (if any) given by the person for accessing the vehicle.

+(2B) Without limiting subregulation (2) —

+(a) if a record required to be kept under subregulation (1)(d)(ii) is kept in hard copy, it must be kept at the storage yard to which the vehicle is towed; and

+(b) if a record required to be kept under subregulation (1)(e) is kept in hard copy, it must be kept —

+(i) if the vehicle to which the record relates is towed to a storage yard — at the storage yard to which the vehicle is towed; or

+(ii) if the vehicle to which the record relates is not towed to a storage yard — at a storage yard used in the conduct of the regulated towing business.

 (3) A record must be kept under subregulation (1)(a) for at least 2 years after the day on which the towing worker ceases to engage in towing work for the purposes of the regulated towing business.

 (4) A record must be kept under subregulation (1)(b) for at least 2 years after the day on which the tow truck ceases to be used for the purposes of the regulated towing business.